 Average Age of the Senate

-The average age of the Senate stands at 64, remaining the same as the previous 117th Congress, when the Senate age increased by a year.
+The average age of the Senate increased to 65, compared to 64 in the previous 118th Congress.
+This marks a five-year rise in age from the 107th Congress in 2001.
 Senators are significantly older than their House colleagues, which aligns with historical patterns.

 Average Age of the House of Representatives

 The average age of the House of Representatives is 58, unchanged from the previous Congress.
-While the average age of House members stayed the same, the median age decreased by a year (58.9 to 57.9) as a new crop of relatively young members of Congress entered the scene.
+While the average age of Republican representatives stayed the same, Democrats saw a slight rise to an average age of 59.

 The Average Age of Congress by Party

-While both Democrats and Republicans contain several older Congress members, there are slight differences between the average age of Congress by party.
+While both Democrats and Republicans contain several older Congress members, there are slight differences in the average age of Congress by party.

 Who Are the Youngest Members of Congress?